 - 13.G.3.e.
-Verbal warnings, technical warnings and technical fouls may be assessed any time the players are at the court, independent of whether the match is in progress.
+Verbal warnings, technical warnings and technical fouls may be assessed any time the players are at the court.
 This includes during warm-up time.
 Play shall not be stopped to assess a warning or foul.
-The assessment of the warning or foul shall be applied after the rally has ended.
-Behavior raising to the level of a warning or foul after the match is over shall be brought to the attention of the Tournament Director. - 13.H.
+The assessment of the warning or foul shall be applied after the rally has ended. - 13.G.4.
+Behavior raising to the level of a warning or foul after the match is over while a player is still on court shall be brought to the attention of the Tournament Director.
+Based on this information, the Tournament Director may impose a Verbal Warning, Technical Warning, or Technical Foul that will be applied to the offending player's next match at the tournament. - 13.H.
 Game Forfeit.
 The referee will impose a game forfeit when either of the following occurs: - 13.H.1.
 After one technical warning has been assessed and the subsequent issuance of a technical foul listed in Rule 13.G.2. - 13.H.2.
 After one technical foul has been assessed in accordance with Rule 13.G.3.b. or Rule 13.G.2. and the subsequent issuance of another technical warning for any reason. - 13.H.3.
 For a match format that is one game to 15 or 21, a game forfeit is equivalent to a match forfeit. - 13.H.4.
 For a match format that is two-out-of-three or three-out-of-five games, a referee may impose a game forfeit when a player/team fails to report to play 10 minutes after the match has been called to play.
 A match forfeit will be imposed when a player/team fails to report to play 15 minutes after the match has been called to play.
 If the match format is a one game to 15 or 21, the match forfeit occurs when the player/team fails to report to play 10 minutes after the match has been called to play.
-The Tournament

-Director may permit a longer delay if circumstances warrant such a decision.
+The Tournament Director may permit a longer delay if circumstances warrant such a decision.